Sufokaio/BAGGING_PERF_PRED_CONF/README.md

-# On the Use of Bagging Ensembles for Configurable Software Performance Prediction
+# Evaluating Bagging-Based Ensembles for Predicting Performance in Configurable Software Systems

 This repository contains the source code, the data used, and the raw results for each experiment from the corresponding paper.